chrisjwaddell/blue-moon/README.md

 ``
 BlueMoon({ day: 1, year: "+1" })
 `` <br>
-This returns the first of the current month of next year every time it's run.
+This returns the first of the current month of next year every time it's run. <br>
 *Note* - You must use quotes for relative values.

 ##### Current